Astro Boy (film): Plot

 In the 22nd century, Toby Tenma is a teenager who lives in the futuristic city-state of Metro City, which floats above the polluted surface on Earth.
 His father, Dr. Tenma, works at the Ministry of Science, alongside Dr. Elefun.
-They create the Peacekeeper, an advanced defensive robot fueled by using two powerful energy spheres with opposing properties, respectively in colors blue and red from a star fragment discovered by Dr. Elefun.
-The two scientists brief the President of Metro City, Stone, who is running for re-election.
-Against the scientists' warnings, Stone loads the negative red core and Peacekeeper becomes hostile immediately.
-Toby is accidentally killed by the Peacekeeper, as it attempts to violently leave the research facility before Dr. Elefun disables it.
+Under orders of the President of Metro City, Stone, who is running for re-election, they have created the Peacekeeper, an advanced defensive robot fueled by two powerful energy spheres with opposite properties, respectively in colors blue and red, from a star fragment discovered by Elefun.
+Against the scientists' warnings, Stone loads the negative red core into the Peacekeeper, causing it to immediately become hostile and indirectly kill Toby while attempting to violently leave the research facility before Elefun disables it.

-A distraught-driven Tenma revives Toby as a robot programmed with all his memories, but also makes his body with built-in defenses to protect him.
+A distraught Tenma revives Toby as a robot programmed with all his memories, along with built-in defenses, including flight and the ability to understand silent robots.
 Powered by the positive blue core, the robot activates and believes himself to be Toby.
-Though the robot has Toby's original brain and a similar personality, Tenma realizes Toby could never be truly revived.
-Toby discovers his new robot capabilities including the ability to understand non-talking robots and rocket-powered flight.
-Stone has his forces pursue Toby, but the chase leads to him falling off the city's edge when Stone's flagship blasts him with missiles.
-Meanwhile, Tenma escapes arrest by agreeing to disable Toby and give up the blue core.
+Though the robot has Toby's memories and a similar personality, Tenma realizes nothing could replace the original Toby and disowns him.
+Stone has his forces pursue Toby in an effort to retrieve the blue core, leading to him falling off Metro City's edge when Stone's flagship blasts him with missiles.
+Afterwards, Tenma escapes arrest by agreeing to disable Toby and give up the blue core.